rhyven/ericlight.com/content/Food/seltzer.md

 * One kg of dextrose in 19 litres will raise the ABV by approximately 2.65%
 * Don't boil the fruit or you'll get pectin haze; raise it to about 75°C to sterilise it, though

 # Fruit notes:

+* Mashing the fruit a little bit is a significant factor in releasing the fruit flavours
 * Lychee have quite a prominent character, good to pair with something that can compete
 * Mandarins will impart _very_ little flavour unless you mash them pre-ferment
 * Jackfruit is almost undetectable, even with two cans; will try blending next time
 * Pineapple seems to digest(?) other fruits.
 The other fruit becomes quickly less-noticable while the pineapple becomes more prominent
 * Raspberries create a visually beautiful brew, as do plums
+* Passionfruit pulp is pretty disappointing; in brew #7 I used THREE cans, and it was nearly undetectable

+# Yeast Awakener

+To reawaken the yeast from the fridge, I make a mix of:

+* A tablespoon of sugar (any variety, often dextrose)
+* 10 grams chopped raisins
+* 6 grams Marmite
+* Pinch of yeast nutrient

+Once those are dissolved together, I pour in collected yeast from the previous batch.

 # Other thoughts: